ssenart/rflinkproxy-docker/README.md

 # rflinkproxy-docker
-Docker image to run an Rflink proxy
+Docker image to run a Rflink proxy